-Indenture (collectively, the "Senior Indenture Obligations").
-Upon the issuance of the 2015B Bonds, the Commission will have \$4,304,645,000 aggregate principal amount of fixed and variable rate Turnpike Revenue Bonds outstanding under the Senior Indenture, including \$1,025,920,000 floating rate notes.
-Other obligations incurred and outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$1,096,851,000.
+Also included in the principal amount outstanding under the Senior Indenture upon the issuance of the 2016A Bonds and the refunding of the Refunded FRN Bonds is \$1,010,815,000 aggregate principal amount of floating rate notes (FRNs).
+Other obligations incurred and outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$978,836,000.
 The Tolls are not pledged to secure the Oil Franchise Tax Revenue Bonds (as defined below), the Registration Fee Revenue Bonds (as defined below) or the bonds and other obligations issued under the Subordinate Indenture ("Subordinate Indenture Obligations").
 All Subordinate Indenture Obligations are subordinated to the payment of the Senior Indenture Obligations issued under the Senior Indenture.
 See "THE COMMISSION - Enabling Acts - Issuance of Bonds; Commission Payments."